Communication Disorders

 3 Credits (3)

 Diagnostic theories and management of communication disorders using standardized and descriptive methodology.
 Includes the practice of interviewing, testing, and oral and written reporting.
 Restricted to: C DS,C D majors.
-May be repeated up to 3 credits.
+By the time of graduation, all SPHS courses need to be passed with a B or better.
+May be repeated up to 6 credits.

 Learning Outcomes